Last updated on October 31st, 2024 at 02:25 pm

 The first lender may add costs to the loan that the second lender does not.
 This is what you need to do when discussing with your selected lender the details of the loan:

 • How many are the points?
-Both percent of the amount financed and dollar amount?
+Both percent of the amount financed and the dollar amount?

 • What are all of the costs for the loan, get a list and ask for an explanation of all items on the list

-• Don’t confuse the lender’s cost with other costs such as title insurance the lenders costs are often:
+• Don’t confuse the lender’s cost with other costs such as title insurance the lender costs are often:

 • Mortgage broker fee – typical (when zero points this may be where they recover their costs)